8/3/15 - CSB Review of Academic Research Chemical Incidents

 The Graduate Student was working in a fume hood on an experiment when an explosion

 occurred sending him to the hospital and into surgery.
 See more at: The Safety Zone.

 2/17/2014 - Yoke Snaphooks Recall

 Particular Fall Protection Yoke Snaphook manufactured by MSA potentially lacks a critical

 rivet.
 If you use MSA Yoke Snaphooks, please contact our office (994-1675).
 Information

 may be found at: Yoke Recall Website.

 12/15/2013 - Stopping the Rainbow Demonstrations

-Rainbow demonstrations with flammable solventshave numerous risks, and the Amercian Chemical Society announces its release to end the demonstrations and injuries.
+Rainbow demonstrations with flammable solvent have numerous risks, and the American Chemical Society announces its release to end the demonstrations and injuries.
 Read more here.
 Additionally, another incident occurred in the New York City School District with the same experiment.

 11/20/2013 - SRM Winter Advisory